pangloss/pacer-scale/README.md

   # #<V[2123763]> #<V[2157570]>
   # Total: 2
   # => #<Obj 2 ids -> lookup -> is_not(nil)>

-  Their values:

   values.properties
   # {"scale_max"=>"2500", "scale_min"=>"-500", "scale_value"=>"324.7875", "scale_step"=>"0.0125"}
   # {"scale_max"=>"2500", "scale_min"=>"-500", "scale_value"=>"524.9625", "scale_step"=>"0.0125"}
   # Total: 2
   #  => #<Obj 2 ids -> lookup -> is_not(nil) -> Hash-Map>

-  # Now we can traverse from these values to find the values at some offset from them:
+  # Now we can traverse from these values to find the values at some offset from them.
+Note that
+  # we must provide the scale info here with #as_scale:

   values.as_scale(-500, 2500, 0.0125).offset(500, 0.0125)
   # #<V[2208206]> #<V[2208208]> #<V[2208210]> #<V[2242013]> #<V[2242015]> #<V[2242017]>
   # Total: 6
   #  => #<Obj 2 ids -> lookup -> is_not(nil) -> offset(500, 0.0125) -> V>
   values.as_scale(-500, 2500, 0.0125).offset(500, 0.0125).properties
   # {"scale_max"=>"2500", "scale_min"=>"-500", "scale_value"=>"824.7750", "scale_step"=>"0.0125"}
   # {"scale_max"=>"2500", "scale_min"=>"-500", "scale_value"=>"824.7875", "scale_step"=>"0.0125"}